justinclarkxyz/academic-kickstart-old-/content/home/top.md

 Part blog, part extension of my thinking, and part unspecified.

 ---
-## If you are looking for therapy or supervision
+## If you are looking for psychotherapy or supervision
-Head over to [Therapy Nottingham](https://www.therapynotitngham.co.uk) where you can read more baout me as a therapist, how I work, and book an assessment session online.
+Head over to [Therapy Nottingham](https://www.therapynotitngham.co.uk) where you can read more about me as a therapist, how I work, and book an assessment session online.